fshark/workgroup-website/README.md

 # workgroup-website
-Website for a small theatre workgroup.
-Possibly able to be modified for reuse.
+Website for a small theatre workgroup, modifyable for reuse.